 This post was originally published on the Hunt To Eat blog.
-As many ideas do, this one started with a conversation between Garrett Boudinot, Gabby Zaldumbide, and myself.
+As many ideas do, this one started with collaboration, during a conversation between Garrett Boudinot, Gabby Zaldumbide, and myself.
 Garrett took the lead on drafting a written piece inspired by our conversation and Gabby and I contributed.

 In response to the COVID-19 pandemic, China banned the consumption of wildlife.
 While the media focused on the impacts to wildlife farming and trade, the policy also bans wildlife hunting.
 In the words of Humane Society International’s China policy specialist Dr. Peter Li, “There will…be no less severe of a disease risk from wildlife consumption in five years’ time, so anything short of a permanent and comprehensive [wildlife consumption] ban is still a risk too far.”
 A recent paper highlighted how this Chinese policy disproportionately impacts communities who rely on wildlife as an important source of food, especially Indigenous and marginalized communities.
 It raises important questions about the need for policymakers to consider the social impacts of wildlife policy.
 It also encourages us to think about the need for hunters to consider the social implications of the policies we advocate.

 While the United States and Canada are far from implementing policy like China’s, the climate change-driven increased risk of zoonosis, or human illness from contact with wildlife, could generate a need to reduce wild game consumption, potentially leading to restricted hunting opportunities in the future.
 In our case, the same social implications would hold true: rural, Indigenous, and other small communities could be disproportionately negatively impacted by policies that restrict human-wildlife interactions.
 Because hunters actively seek out wildlife-human interactions, we have a unique role, and ethical responsibility, to ensure both public safety and equitable access to wildlife resources.